mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

     }
 ```

-This code gets the network (defined in the basic development Fabric infrastructures as 'mychannel'), and connects to the Contract named 'MyJavaContract'.
+This code gets the network (defined in the basic development Fabric infrastructure as 'mychannel'), and connects to the Contract named 'MyJavaContract'.
 Finally it invokes the 'readMyAsset' transaction function.

-That is the end of the application
+That is the end of the application.

 ## Summary so far